chevah/geck/content/review.rst

   reviewer will check for sure.

-* Before submitting a ticket for review, check that you have documented your work accordingly, for example in the affected repository documentation, or the styleguide.
+* Before submitting a ticket for review, check that you have documented your work accordingly, for example in the affected repository documentation, Trac's Wiki, or the Styleguide.

 * For Trac: A review request is created by adding the comment and then